Skelton Grange power station: Skelton Grange B

 Skelton Grange B was built to the south east of the A station, and was commissioned by the CEGB in 1960–62.
 Unit No. 1 of the B station was first commissioned in October 1960, Units 2 and 3 were commissioned in 1961 and Unit 4 in 1962.
 The B station had four pulverised fuel boilers each producing 108 kg/s of steam.
 The steam conditions were 103.42 bar at 538 °C, reheat was to 538 °C. There were four 120 MW turbo-alternators giving a total gross installed capacity of 480 MW, and a net output of 448 MW.
 Skelton Grange B was one of the CEGB's twenty steam power stations with the highest thermal efficiency; in 1963–4 the thermal efficiency was 32.24 per cent, 32.02 per cent in 1964–5, and 31.90 per cent in 1965–6.
 The annual electricity output of Skelton Grange B was:

 Condensing of steam was by regenerative condensers using circulating water from the River Aire and originally four cooling towers.
 Skelton Grange B had a single taller chimney.
 Upon privatisation of the electricity industry in 1990 ownership of the B station was transferred to National Power.
 Skelton Grange B station closed in 1994.
 The cooling towers and chimneys were demolished on 12 November 1995.

 Development proposals

 The site has had many proposals for re-use since it closed; it was considered as a site for a new stadium for Leeds United in 2001, and RWE npower wanted to construct industrial warehousing on the site in 2007.
-It was sold to the Harworth Group in 2016 who have used some of the land for their Gateway 45 project.
+It was sold to the Harworth Group in 2016, who have used some of the land for their Gateway 45 project.
 The site was also considered as a location for a depot for High Speed 2 rolling stock terminating and starting at Leeds.

+In June 2024 it was announced that Microsoft had bought a 48-acre piece of land at the site from Harworth Group, for the development of a data centre.